dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 ## Exercise 1.
 Concept Review

 1. What two types of settings need to be configured to enable DSPM in Wiz?
 A: 1.
-Turn on the desired DSPM scanner settings to instruct the Wiz backend as to which types of resources to scan for senstive data.
+Turn on the desired DSPM scanner settings to instruct the Wiz backend as to which types of resources to scan for sensitive data.
 2. Ensure that you enable DSPM permissions settings for the connector.
 This setting enables permissions in the customer tenant that allow Wiz to perform the data scans.
 2. How do the Wiz DSPM features fit within the broader context of data security?
 A: Wiz helps detect sensitive data and contextualize the risk to that data so you can proactively porrect sensitive and regulated data.
 It is not a data governance solution.
-3. What are the key graph resource objects that contain a senstive data findig?
+3. What are the key graph resource objects that contain a sensitive data finding?
 A: Answers include: data store, data schema, buckets, databases, database servers, data resources (generic term to collect them all).
 BONUS: Why doesn't a volume have a data finding?
 All data findings are attached to the workload, not to the volume.
 The advantage of this approach is that we can see all of the affected resources that mount a shared volume.
 4. What is the difference between the two data-related risk factors: Unprotected data vs. Data exfiltration?
-A: Data exfiltration is a risk that has been futher qualified with real-time attack data from either a CSP Scanner Sevice (such as Azure Defender for Cloud, Amazon GuardDuty, or Google Security Command Center).
+A: Data exfiltration is a risk that has been further qualified with real-time attack data from either a CSP Scanner Service (such as Azure Defender for Cloud, Amazon GuardDuty, or Google Security Command Center).
 5. What are the two considerations in a data finding's severity level?
 A: Wiz assigns critical, high, medium, or low severities to Data Findings based on two factors:
 - Data Classifier severity
 - Number of unique matches within the file (e.g., a leaked file with 1000 email addresses poses a greater risk than a file with just three addresses)
 The higher both of these factors are, the higher the severity.
 If the same data classifier appears in more than one file, Wiz will generate the finding severity according to the maximum number of unique matches.
 For more information, see: https://docs.wiz.io/wiz-docs/docs/data-security#severity
-6. What lanaguage is used to define a data classifier?
+6. What language is used to define a data classifier?
 BONUS: What language can be used to validate a matched value?
 A: RegEx is used to define a data classifier.
 However, you can use Rego to validate the matched, such as by performing a checksum test on the result.